 Another sailing season will soon be starting.
 We hope to attract some new sailers this year.
 Join our Facebook Group for a notice of the next meeting.
 We have twelve spots on our three floats.
 One berth is now available for the first person to sign up.
 Cost is $600 per year which includes on the water boat storage, parking for the year, port-a-john facilities and endless advice on how to race lasers and lots of good times and camaraderie.
-There is even a race boat available for the year for a small deposit of $500.
-If you or anyone you know wants to participate call Dennis Olson at (604) 741-1096 better act quick as this offer is first come, first server.
+There is even a race boat available for the year for a small deposit of $500 (The boat has been taken).
+If you or anyone you know wants to participate call Dennis Olson at (604) 741-1096 better act quick as this offer is first come, first served.

 Seven of us packed up our boats and took them down to Gibsons Landing to race with the 13 youth in the channel.
 Even though Lasers are designed as a car topper and “easily” transportable it’s still took some doing to get the boats down to Gibsons Marina and rigged up for the event.
 But once we got out on the water with decent wind and sunny skies the extra effort was worth it.